cardboard-iguana/cardboard-iguana.com/log/2021-10-16-tryhackme-complete-beginner.md

 | Domains / Forests | Tenants               |
 | Trusts            | Guests                |

 Azure AD does *not* use an OU structure, instead adopting a flat set of users.
-(I assume that permissioning must then be handled entirely through groups…)
+(I assume that permissioning must then be handled entirely through groups...)

 ### Hands-On Lab

 TryHackMe is using a set of PowerShell extensions called PowerView here.
-It doesn’t look like PowerView is maintained anymore though, and I’m curious how applicable all of this is anymore — I remember reading somewhere that PowerShellMafia’s work was largely protected against these days.
+It doesn't look like PowerView is maintained anymore though, and I'm curious how applicable all of this is anymore - I remember reading somewhere that PowerShellMafia's work was largely protected against these days.

 It looks like PowerShell needs to be run with execution protections bypassed in order to load PowerView.
 Fortunately, you can do this by running PowerShell from cmd.exe with a simple flag: